oclint/oclint-docs/rules/convention.rst

 **Since: 0.6**

-Switch statements should a default statement.
+Switch statements should have a default statement.

 This rule is defined by the following class: `oclint-rules/rules/convention/SwitchStatementsShouldHaveDefaultRule.cpp <https://github.com/oclint/oclint/blob/master/oclint-rules/rules/convention/SwitchStatementsShouldHaveDefaultRule.cpp>`_